 Equity Upstream

-Click below to learn more about our presenters, registration info, etc. To learn more about MSHN's diversity, equality, and inclusion efforts in Region 5, please reach out to Dr. Dani Meier at dani.meier@midstatehealthnetwork.org
+To learn more about MSHN's efforts to improve health equity in Region 5, please reach out to Dr. Dani Meier at dani.meier@midstatehealthnetwork.org

 In a well-known parable (credited to medical sociologist Irving Zola), a villager is standing by a river where people keep floating downstream on the verge of drowning.
 The villager pulls each drowning person from the water but is quickly overwhelmed.
 Moreover, the urgency of the need prevents the villager from traveling upstream to determine how these people keep falling into the water in the first place.
 Finally, joined by other villagers, some continue to focus on the immediate need to save those at risk of drowning while others head upstream to identify and address the source of the crisis.